 Over the years, our attorneys have reviewed dozens of investigative stories for a wide range of clients, including nonprofit newsrooms, freelance journalists and independent, investigative filmmakers.
 This page highlights some of the most recent projects our attorneys have provided pre-publication assistance for, and sheds light on the vetting process and additional assistance Reporters Committee attorneys provide to journalists.

-Reporters Committee attorneys offer pre-publication services through our partnerships, but journalists can use our new Pre-Publication Review Guide to learn more about issues to consider before publishing a story.
+Reporters Committee attorneys offer pre-publication services through our partnerships.
+We also refer calls to our legal hotline seeking pre-publication assistance to the Protecting Journalists Pro Bono Program, run by Microsoft and Davis Wright Tremaine LLP, which provides certain legal services to journalists and small newsrooms in California and Washington.
+Journalists can use our new Pre-Publication Review Guide to learn more about issues to consider before publishing a story.

 If you are a journalist who needs assistance finding an attorney, you can contact the Reporters Committee’s Legal Hotline at www.rcfp.org/hotline.